voidshine/dameo_book/Game02.md

 2018

 Sometimes I come across games that are impossible to analyse because of Dameo's infinity.
 Yes, sure, I can dive deep enough, but the abundance of variants and continuations discourages me.

-Now I'm going to tell you about one of such games, it will be a long story, but I'd like the reader to fully feel that an ordinary 8x8 board can be like a cosmos with infinite stars.
+Now I'm going to tell you about one such game.
+It will be a long story, but I'd like the reader to fully feel that an ordinary 8x8 board can be like a cosmos with infinite stars.

 My meetings at the board with Ray Garrison are often of a memorable character.
 Ray is a very pleasant partner and conversationalist; he reads a lot and has a deep knowledge.
 Although I don't know him personally, but only by correspondence, I have a strong feeling that I am talking to a gentleman from the 19th century - well-mannered, tactful and friendly.

 One of our first fights took place in 2018.
 I had known Dameo for less than a year and tried to experiment a lot.
 I was still a ‘raw’ player, without style or understanding, but with a huge desire and energy.
 Having watched a few of Ray's games before this game, I realised that he is a classical style player, preferring reliable structures with traps a1-c1 and h1-f1 against the opponent's king.
 So, I decided to challenge such a strategy…